ESG – the perfect solution for glass balconies

 Features of glass balconies to consider

 There are different features of glass balconies you will need to consider before making your final decisions.
 At ESG, there are a range of laminated glass products in terms of size and thickness.
-These products range from 6.8mm laminate (3mm float glass laminated with a 0.8mm PVB interlayer) to 16.8mm laminate (2 panels of 8mm float glass with a PVB interlayer)
+These products range from 6.8mm laminate (3mm float glass laminated with a 0.8mm PVB interlayer) to 16.8mm laminate (2 panels of 8mm float glass with a PVB interlayer).
+Note this interlayer will still keep the clear appearance of the glass and is used instead to enhance the safety aspects of the glass, so using 10mm clear toughened glass will have this interlayer in between for safety reasons.

 Another feature you will want to think about is frames or posts.
-Do you want the glass to be framed, semi framed or frameless?
-Structural systems that use toughened and laminated glass do not typically use posts.
+Do you want framed, semi framed or frameless glass balustrades?
+Which glass clamps you would like to use?
+It’s worth noting that Structural glass balcony systems that use toughened and laminated glass do not typically use posts.
+If you are using posts however, perhaps for aesthetic reasons, then you will also need to consider the material and also whether it will need to galvanising or a powder coating for your exact needs.

 Another thing to think about when considering a glass balcony is drainage.
 Laminated glass that uses PBV, should not be left to sit in water.
 This includes rain water or water that has been used on the glass to clean it.
 If the PBV stands in this water long enough and absorbs it, it can cause it to delaminate.